Buying Property As A Student: Can You Get A Home Loan In College Or Graduate School?

 - Association dues if you live in an area with a homeowners association (HOA) or condo association

-When it comes to maintenance, it’s generally recommended that 1% – 3% of the home’s value is budgeted each year, depending on the age of the home and its condition when you moved in.
+When budgeting for maintenance, it’s generally recommended that 1% – 3% of the home’s value is set aside each year, depending on the age of the home and its condition when you moved in.
 Use our mortgage calculator to get an idea of what you might be able to afford.

 Start Investing Early